Let’s talk about functional trainers, also called cable machines.

-This is our top pick for an affordable functional trainer for your home gym or garage gym.
+This is our top pick for an affordable functional trainer for your home gym or garage gym in the year 2022.

 A Functional Trainer is a cable machine that uses two independent weight stacks, pulleys, and cables (with handles) to provide unique workout benefits.

-Here’s the functional trainer cable machines we will review.
+Here’s the functional trainer cable machines that we will cover:

 Let’s take a closer look at these functional trainers, but first we’ll explain what the essential elements are.

 What is a Functional Trainer?

 And how is this different than a cable crossover machine?